 - An up-to-date curriculum vitae.
 As an addendum, applicants are asked to provide a list of courses taken while a graduate student (a transcript is not required); and

-- Separate from these application materials, applicants must arrange to have three letters of recommendation sent to the selection committee care of the email address below.
+Separate from these application materials, applicants must arrange to have three letters of recommendation sent to the selection committee care of the email address below.
 Recommendation letters must be from individuals qualified to write about the applicant’s aptitude for the position.
-Without exception, letters of recommendation must also be received by the deadline on February 28, 2018.
+Without exceptions, letters of recommendation must also be received by the deadline on December 31, 2018.

 NB: Incomplete applications, including those with missing recommendation letters, will not be reviewed.